joanroig/usb-monitor/README.md

 ### Installation

 1. Download the latest version from the [Releases page](https://github.com/joanroig/usb-monitor/releases).
-2. Unzip the `.exe` file and double-click it to run.
-The app sits in your system tray.
+2. Extract the `.exe` file and double-click it to launch the app.
+The application runs in the background and places an icon in the system tray to manage it.

 ### Usage

-- Right-click the tray icon to open the log file, configure the settings or quit the app.
+1. Right-click the tray icon to open the log file, configure the settings or quit the app.
-- You’ll receive a balloon notification for each USB connection or disconnection if the notifications are activated.
+2. If enabled, balloon notifications will appear for each USB device connection or disconnection.
 All activity is always stored in the log file.

 ## Development